This was the most-read story on BBC Earth in 2015. Here is another chance to read it.

 Unless, that is, you demand to know which story is really true.
 Are you really dead or are you really alive?

 The great secret that black holes have revealed to us is that there is no really.
 Reality depends on whom you ask.
-There's Anne's really and there's your really.
+There is Anne's reality and there is your reality.
 End of story.

 Well, almost.
 In the summer of 2012, the physicists Ahmed Almheiri, Donald Marolf, Joe Polchinski and James Sully, collectively known as AMPS, devised a thought experiment that threatened to upend everything we thought we knew about black holes.